 The DNA contained within each of your cells carries the instructions needed to build and maintain the many different types of cells that make you, you.
 Researchers call this complete set of DNA instructions a “genome.”

-Everyday patients go to their doctor for a cure to their ailments.
+Every day patients go to their doctor for a cure for their ailments.
 The doctor does his best by prescribing medications but some either don’t work or have severe side effects.
 Often, a patient must return to their doctor over and over again until the doctor can find a drug that is right for them.
 PGX Testing offers the doctor and the patient a proven solution by testing the liver enzymes to determine how drugs metabolize in that individual.

 DNA testing is effective for up to 82% of all medications on the market.

 Improved Drug effectiveness

 No costs for PGX collection kits, labor postage

 Doctors for years relied upon pharmaceutical manufacturers far too long.
 Drug companies often recommend one dose without considering patients’ genetic variations which impact their drug’s metabolism.
 The PGx test cracks the genetic code for prescription drugs